So what happens in . . . .Year 6?

 We also suggest you bring in some fruit to eat at playtime.

-We have PE on Mondays and Wednesdays.
+We have PE on Wednesday and Thursday.
 It’s easier to just bring your PE kit in and leave it in school but if you do take it home then make sure it’s in class for those days.
 Girls, please have your hair tied back on PE days and any jewellery removed or covered up.

 We read every day and so you need to make sure that your Reading Record comes to school in your bag every morning.
 That way it will always be ready should you need to change it or if you need to read individually with somebody.
 Make sure your grown up writes in your Reading Record every evening when you read to them at home.
 You will have a wide selection of books to take home from our Year 6 class libraries as well as all of the books allocated to you on Bug Club-a whole school reading scheme which children can access online.

 Your homework will be given out on a Thursday and it is due back by the following Tuesday.
 As well as weekly maths and literacy , you have a themed homework overview where there are lots of activities for you to have a go at.
 Each half term there is a new overview based on our topic.

 Please click on the links below to find out more about the skills and knowledge your child will be learning.